Rockiez/PlayFab_Tanks/README.md

 ## Demo illustrates:
   * Accounts uses Device ID &/or Email Authentication
-  * Example of how to create real-time multiplayer MOBA with Photon PUN
+  * Example of how to create real-time game with Photon PUN
   * Photon networking implementation using PUN, with some examples of Views, Syncs and RPCs

 ## Configuration and Setup